mkpappu/SGCV/README.md

 *Distributions
 *JLD
 *PGFPlotsX
+*LaTeXStrings
 *ForneyLab@v0.11.3

-Do this by typing <code>[</code> in the terminal, followed by: <code>add ProgressMeter CSV DataFrames Plots SparseArrays HCubature FastGaussQuadrature ForwardDiff StatsPlots Distributions JLD PGFPlotsX ForneyLab@v0.11.3</code>.
+Do this by typing <code>[</code> in the terminal, followed by: <code>add ProgressMeter CSV DataFrames Plots SparseArrays HCubature FastGaussQuadrature ForwardDiff StatsPlots Distributions JLD PGFPlotsX LaTeXStrings ForneyLab@v0.11.3</code>.
 Note that ForneyLab version must be 0.11.3 which is stable and compatible with Julia v1.3+.

 ## Implementation (and key functions)